 Just google this model to find the disk details.

-Method 5 – Using SCSI details + Google
+Method 5 - Using SCSI Details and Google

 $ cat /proc/scsi/scsi